xep426/DTWarp-Android/README.md

 # Android Dynamic Time Warping Library

 This library, along with its example app, is a foray into gesture detection.
-The intended purpose is to visually demonstrate DTW's utility and make setup for experimentation as easy as possible.
+The intended purpose is to visually demonstrate DTW's utility and make setup for further experimentation as easy as possible.

-## Example

 ![Image](https://media0.giphy.com/media/UqNI34fQGIoyzzFXVy/giphy.gif)